What You See When You Land in Delhi

 How Other Countries Fixed This

-In 2013, Beijing's annual average PM2.5 was 101.56 micrograms per cubic meter.
+Beijing's annual average PM2.5 was 101.56 micrograms per cubic meter - comparable to Delhi's today.
 The city was internationally known as the smog capital of the world.

-China launched its Air Pollution Prevention and Control Action Plan that same year.
+China launched its Air Pollution Prevention and Control Action Plan.
 The national government set aside $270 billion.
 The Beijing city government added $120 billion of its own.
 Targets were legally binding, with a 25 percent PM2.5 reduction required in the Beijing-Tianjin-Hebei region and 34 percent in Beijing itself.

 The mechanism that made it work: government officials' promotions were tied to hitting pollution targets.
 An official whose district missed the PM2.5 goal did not advance.
 That single change changed behaviour at every level of enforcement.